Help us improve your experience.

 Select a DPD Mode.

-• Probe Idle Tunnel: R-U-THERE messages are triggered if there is no incoming or outgoing IKE or IPsec traffic within a configured interval.
+• Probe Idle Tunnel: R-U-THERE messages are triggered if there are no incoming or outgoing IKE or IPsec traffic within a configured interval.
 R-U-THERE messages are sent periodically to the peer until there is traffic activity.

 • Always-send: R-U-THERE messages are sent at configured intervals regardless of traffic activity between the peers.